-i.
+a.
 CUI Proposal Markings

 If an unclassified submission contains CUI or the suspicion of such, as defined by Executive Order 13556 and 32 CFR Part 2002, the information must be appropriately and conspicuously marked CUI in accordance with DoDI 5200.48.
-Identification of what is CUI about this DARPA program will be detailed in a DARPA CUI Guide and will be provided as an attachment to the BAA or may be provided at a later date.
+Identification of what is CUI about this DARPA program will be detailed in the General MTO Controlled Unclassified Information Guide (CUIG) and is provided as Attachment 3 to the BAA.

-ii.
+b.
 CUI Submission Requirements